Reinforcement Learning for Hybrid Charging Stations Planning and Operation Considering Fixed and Mobile Chargers: Abstract

 \section{Abstract}

-The success of vehicle electrification, which brings significant societal and environmental benefits, is contingent upon the availability of efficient and adaptable charging infrastructure.
-Traditional fixed-location charging stations often face issues like underutilization or congestion due to the dynamic nature of charging demand.
-Mobile chargers have emerged as a flexible solution, capable of relocating to align with these demand fluctuations.
-This paper addresses the optimal planning and operation of hybrid charging infrastructures, integrating both fixed and mobile chargers within urban road networks.
-We introduce the Hybrid Charging Station Planning and Operation (HCSPO) problem, which simultaneously optimizes the location and configuration of fixed charging stations and schedules mobile chargers for dynamic operations.
-Our approach incorporates a charging demand prediction model grounded in Model Predictive Control (MPC) to enhance decision-making.
-To solve the HCSPO problem, we propose a deep reinforcement learning method, augmented with heuristic scheduling techniques, to effectively bridge the planning of fixed chargers with the real-time operation of mobile chargers.
-Extensive case studies using real-world urban scenarios demonstrate that our method significantly improves the availability of charging infrastructure and reduces user inconvenience compared to existing solutions and baselines.
+The success of vehicle electrification relies on efficient and adaptable charging infrastructure.
+Fixed-location charging stations often suffer from underutilization or congestion due to fluctuating demand, while mobile chargers offer flexibility by relocating as needed.
+This paper studies the optimal planning and operation of hybrid charging infrastructures that combine both fixed and mobile chargers within urban road networks.
+We formulate the Hybrid Charging Station Planning and Operation (HCSPO) problem, jointly optimizing the placement of fixed stations and the scheduling of mobile chargers.
+A charging demand prediction model based on Model Predictive Control (MPC) supports dynamic decision-making.
+To solve the HCSPO problem, we propose a deep reinforcement learning approach enhanced with heuristic scheduling.
+Experiments on real-world urban scenarios show that our method improves infrastructure availability—achieving up to 244.4\% increase in coverage—and reduces user inconvenience with up to 79.8\% shorter waiting times, compared to existing solutions.